 *

-Much of the American Woolen Company’s other real estate holdings in Hartland had been sold during the Great Auction of 1932 following the company’s bankruptcy but the 2 main production buildings still stood unused and abandoned.
-Without a clear and acceptable business suitor to take over the former buildings, various options were discussed as citizens began to formally organize to take control of their own future and the town’s destiny.
+Most of the American Woolen Company’s non-manufacturing real estate holdings in Hartland had been sold on December 2, 1932 during the Great Auction of 1932 but the main manufacturing buildings still stood unused along with a few of its support buildings.
+Without an immediate replacement business available to take over the former mill buildings, citizens began to formally organize to take control of their own future and the town’s destiny.

 *

-The first movement by citizens embraced the idea of creating their own Shoe Shop owned and controlled by Hartland people.
-The Shoe Shop Committee, consisting of Carl Randlett, J. Howard Haley, Elmer Burrill, Halver Whitney, Harold Havey, Rae Randlett, Dan Connelly & Merrill Moore, suggested a $10,000 investment sold to interested citizens and businesses via common stock shares valued at $10 each.
+In early 1934, a citizen led group embraced a proposal by John Plummer, Superintendent of the Harmony Shoe Company, to create their own shoe shop.
+A Shoe Shop Committee, consisting of Carl Randlett, J. Howard Haley, Elmer Burrill, Halver Whitney, Harold Havey, Rae Randlett, Dan Connelly & Merrill Moore, suggested a $10,000 investment sold to interested citizens and businesses via common stock shares valued at $10 each.
+The Shoe Shop plan never came to fruition but it did not stop citizens from pursuing another option.

 *